 Acclaimed singer, songwriter and violinist Amanda Shires returned to Kansas City for the series, on Friday, April 26.
 Shires is touring on her fifth album, "To the Sunset" — it's her second album with Grammy Award-winning producer Dave Cobb, and it shows her strengths as an adventurous, honest, emotive songwriter.

 Rodney Crowell headlined the next Americana concert, on Friday, May 3.
 A progressive country singer, songwriter and producer who influenced Nashville's traditionalist movement of the 1980s, Rodney Crowell has released 20 albums in four decades, with five No. 1 hits.
 He's been honored with two Grammy Awards, an ASCAP Lifetime Achievement Award and membership in the Songwriters Hall of Fame.
 Crowell is touring on his latest album, "Close Ties."

 Closing out the first season of The Folly + Bridge series was Kelley Hunt on Saturday, May 18.
 A pianist, singer and songwriter, Hunt has a refreshing originality that has placed her on stages across North America and Europe.
 Based in Lawrence, Kansas, Hunt is a Kansas Music Hall of Fame inductee, her music has charted on the Billboard Top Blues Albums chart and she has received critical praise for her fresh take on R&B, blues and roots music.

-Most recently announced will be blues, folk and gospel music sensation Ruthie Foster on Friday, Oct.
-18!
-Based in Austin, Texas, Foster has collaborated with artists like Bonnie Raitt and Susan Tedeschi, has received a number of Blues Music and Austin Music Awards, and was awarded a Living Blues Critics' Award for Female Blues Artist of the Year.
+Blues, folk and gospel music sensation Ruthie Foster performed at The Folly on Oct.
+18. Based in Austin, Texas, Foster has collaborated with artists like Bonnie Raitt and Susan Tedeschi, has received a number of Blues Music and Austin Music Awards, and was awarded a Living Blues Critics' Award for Female Blues Artist of the Year.